Baler: Silage or haylage

-Large rectangular baler
+Large square baler

 In 1978, Hesston introduced the first "large square baler", capable of compacting hay into more easily transported large square bales that could be stacked and tarped in the field (to protect them from rain) or loaded on trucks or containers for trucking or export.
 Depending upon the baler, these bales can weigh from 1000 to 2200 lb for a 3 x 3 x 9 ft or 3 x 4 x 9 ft bale (versus 900 lb for a 3 or 4 ft round bale).
 As the pickup revolves just above the ground surface, the tines pick up and feed the hay into the flake forming chamber, where a "flake" of hay is formed before being pushed up into the path of the plunger, which then compresses it with great force (200 to 750 kN, depending on model) against the existing bale in the chamber.
 Once the desired length is achieved, the knotter arm is mechanically tripped to begin the knotting cycle in which several knotters (4–6 is common) tie the 4–6 strings that maintain the bale's shape.

 In the prairies of Canada, the large rectangular balers are also called "prairie raptors".

-Rectangular bale handling and transport
+Large square bale handling and transport

-Rectangular bales are easier to transport than round bales, since there is little risk of the bale rolling off the back of a flatbed trailer.
+Square bales are easier to transport than round bales, since there is little risk of the bale rolling off the back of a flatbed trailer.
 The rectangular shape also saves space and allows a complete solid slab of hay to be stacked for transport and storage.
 Most balers allow adjustment of length and it is common to produce bales of twice the width, allowing stacks with brick-like alternating groups overlapping the row below at right angles, creating a strong structure.

-They are well-suited for large-scale livestock feedlot operations, where many tons of feed are rationed every hour.
-Most often, they are baled small enough that one person can carry or toss them where needed.
+They are well-suited for large-scale livestock feedlot or dairy operations, where many tons of feed are rationed every hour.

-Due to the huge rectangular shape, large spear forks, or squeeze grips, are mounted to heavy lifting machinery, such as large fork lifts, tractors equipped with front-end loaders, telehandlers, hay squeezes or wheel loaders to lift these bales.
+Due to the huge rectangular shape, large spear forks, or squeeze grips, are mounted to heavy lifting machinery, such as large forklifts, tractors equipped with front-end loaders, telehandlers, hay squeezes or wheel loaders to lift these bales.